 External Ids for TAF4B Gene

 TATA binding protein (TBP) and TBP-associated factors (TAFs) participate in the formation of the TFIID protein complex, which is involved in initiation of transcription of genes by RNA polymerase II.
 This gene encodes a cell type-specific TAF that may be responsible for mediating transcription by a subset of activators in B cells.
 Three transcript variants encoding two different isoforms have been found for this gene. [provided by RefSeq, Jun 2014]

 GeneCards Summary for TAF4B Gene

 TAF4B (TATA-Box Binding Protein Associated Factor 4b) is a Protein Coding gene.
 Diseases associated with TAF4B include Spermatogenic Failure 13.
-Among its related pathways are RNA Polymerase II Transcription Initiation And Promoter Clearance and Gene Expression.
+Among its related pathways are RNA Polymerase II Transcription Initiation And Promoter Clearance and Validated targets of C-MYC transcriptional activation.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and NF-kappaB binding.
 An important paralog of this gene is TAF4.